angelcpizarro/angelcpizarro/README.md

 ## My Journey: From Veterinary Medicine to Data Science and Analytics

 My background lies in **Veterinary Medicine**, where I spent several years working as a **Veterinary Surgeon** in both Spain and the UK.
-After completing my Bachelor’s Degree in Veterinary Medicine at the Autonomous University of Barcelona, I transitioned into a career that allowed me to combine my scientific knowledge with a passion for problem-solving.
+Now, I'm transitioning into a career that allowed me to combine my scientific knowledge and analytical mindset with a passion for problem-solving.

 After years in veterinary practice, I found my true calling in **Data Science and Analytics**.
 This led me to complete an intensive **Data Science Bootcamp** and continue learning by myself, which allowed me to develop skills in: